Faculty Coordinators

 Student Coordinators

-Isaiah Johnson is a 3rd year Ph.D. student in the Department of Politics at Princeton University.
+Isaiah Johnson is a 4th year Ph.D. candidate in the Department of Politics at Princeton University.
 He works in American Politics and political behavior, focusing on race and ethnic politics.
 Methodologically, Isaiah is interested in ways to utilize experiments to answer formal models.